Lessons in working with a small space

-In the November 2017 issue of House and Leisure, John Jacob Zwiegelaar moulds a light, sophisticated abode out of a once-poky Tamboerskloof apartment by balancing the scales of science and art.
-We chatted to the interior designer to get his top tips for updating a small space.
+In this once-pokey Tamboerskloof apartment, Cape Town-based interior designer John Jacob Zwiegelaar moulds a light, sophisticated abode out of a small space by balancing the scales of science and art.
+We asked his top tips for updating a small space.

 Tasked with turning a small, dark, personality-less apartment in Tamboerskloof into a sophisticated city pad with modern finishes, Zwiegelaar had to start with two key challenges: proportion and outlook.
 'I believe that before you even add a drop of furniture, you have to get the space to work,' the acclaimed interior designer and founder of John Jacob Interiors notes.
 'It's not actually about the things inside, but the architectural details, the proportions and the views.'
 Zwiegelaar wanted to maximise the surrounding verdant suburban vistas – and create a perception of capaciousness when low on square meterage – so he had to employ some clever visual hacks, and these before and after images are testament to their effect.